10 Individual learning

 The order of the value beliefs seems roughly consistent with the optimal policy, that prefers the cautious action over the risky on in both states.
 However, the agents policy is fluctuating around.
 The action choice probabilities are fluctuating around their uniformly random value of 0.5.
 This is a sign that the agent explores too much and exploits too little.

-= Learner(ValueBeliefs_Qoa = 0*np.ones((2,2)),
+learner = Learner(ValueBeliefs_Qoa = 0*np.ones((2,2)),

-learner = 0.9,
+DiscountFactor = 0.9,

-DiscountFactor = 0.1,
+LearningRate = 0.1,

-ChoiceIntensity
+ChoiceIntensity = 250.0)

-= RiskRewardDilemma(CollapseProbability=0.2, RecoveryProbability=0.1,
+env = RiskRewardDilemma(CollapseProbability=0.2, RecoveryProbability=0.1,

-env =0.8, RiskyReward=1.0, DegradedReward=0.0)
+SafeReward=0.8, RiskyReward=1.0, DegradedReward=0.0)

-= interface_run(learner, env, 10000) df
+df = interface_run(learner, env, 10000)

 plot_learning_process(df)

 Increasing the choice intensity leads to a more exploitative policy.
 However, what the agent learns depends on the stochasticity of the learning process.
-Try to convince yourself of that fact by re-executing the above cell multiple times.
+In other words, the agent may not learn the optimal policy.
+Too little exploration harms the learning.

-Decaying exploration | Increasing exploitation
+Decaying exploration

 To mitigate the negative effects of too much exploration towards the end of the learning process and the negative effects of too much exploitation towards the beginning of the learning process, we could let the choice intensity increase over time.
 This is called decaying exploration.

-method to include an increasing choice intensity.
+We implement this idea by creating a new agent class AdjustingLearner that inherits from the Learner class.
+This shows the power of object-oriented programming.
+We overwrite the update method to include an increasing choice intensity.
 We also make the learning rate decay over time.

 class AdjustingLearner(Learner):